Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 This standard can be used to calculate the real-world emissions associated with software by measuring the total change in global emissions associated with a particular piece of software.

-The calculation of software carbon intensity must include all supporting infrastructure and systems that significantly contributes to the software operation.
-Supporting infrastructure and systems may include compute resources, storage, networking equipment, memory, monitoring, idle machines, logging, scanning, testing, operations, and backup.
-The entity calculating software carbon intensity must report what is included within this boundary.
+The calculation of software carbon intensity MUST include all supporting infrastructure and systems that significantly contributes to the software operation.
+Supporting infrastructure and systems MAY include:
+- compute resources
+- storage
+- networking equipment
+- memory
+- monitoring
+- idle machines
+- logging
+- scanning
+- testing
+- operations
+- backup
+The entity calculating software carbon intensity MUST report what is included within this boundary.

 Electricity has a carbon intensity depending on where and when it is consumed.
 An intensity is a rate.
 It has a numerator and a denominator.
 A rate provides you with helpful information when considering the growth of a software product and allows for the computation of a marginal rate.